 Webinars for User Onboarding and Retention

-The bottom line of software as a service (SaaS) companies’ business would be customer onboarding and retention, making webinars valuable.
+The bottom line of software as a service (SaaS) companies’ business would be on-boarding new clients and retention, making webinars valuable.

 It’s always best to explain to customers, especially new ones, how your product works, and how best to do it but with webinars.

 When doing an onboarding webinar, make sure you have all the essential points about your product covered.
 Maintain a low learning curve and encourage users to ask questions while you’re presenting.

 Use onboarding emails, push notifications, or webinars to retain your customers to upgrade their plans and spread the word.

 Webinar software, both free and paid, are widely available in the market.
 They mostly have similar features.
 Still, choosing the right webinar tool depends on your business goals, budget, and value in a webinar tool.